Stackclash/5e-vault/5. Mechanics/Items/Periapt Of Proof Against Poison.md

 - **Cost**: ⏤
 - **Weight**: 1.0 lbs.

 This delicate silver chain has a brilliant-cut black gem pendant.
 While you wear it, poisons have no effect on you.
-You are immune to the [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]] condition and have immunity to poison damage.
+You are immune to the [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]] condition and have immunity to poison damage.

 *Source: Dungeon Master's Guide p.
-184*
+184. Available in the SRD.*